Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Conclusion

 \section{Conclusion}

-In this work, we present the first \textit{ab initio} framework to model strong coupling between chiral molecules and circularly polarized light.
-We show that the simplest theoretical approach to properly describe these systems requires the inclusion of two modes to ensure the correct field symmetry.
-Therefore, we investigate the formal properties of the chiral cavity Hamiltonian and argue that, using circularly polarized electromagnetic fields, it is indeed possible to discriminate between the two mirror images of a chiral molecules.
-To perform numerical simulations on realistic systems we develop a complex QED coupled cluster approach and show that the energy is real if the appropriate form of the cluster operator is employed.
-Our results demonstrate that while non-chiral molecules have the same energy in cavities with different light polarization, chiral cavities create energy differences between enantiomers.
-Moreover, the sign of the chiral discrimination does not depend on the frequency of the field or the coupling strength.
-Instead, it is only affected by the circular polarization of the field.
-The dependence of the discrimination on the number of chiral molecules has also been investigated.
-In particular, we observe an increase in the discriminating power with the number of chiral systems in the cavity.
-The solvent also enhances the enantioselective effect by creating a chiral solvation shell around the chiral solute.
-Finally, we demonstrate that enantiomers do not have the same rotational spectrum in chiral cavities.
-Specifically, the circularly polarized field induces enantiospecific shifts in the peak positions.
-We believe our results pave the way for further investigations of strong coupling in enantiomeric separation.
-Moreover, they suggest that interesting phenomena should be observable upon placing molecules in chiral cavities.
+In this work, we present the first \textit{ab initio} framework to model strong coupling between molecules and circularly polarized light.
+We show that the simplest theoretical approach to properly describe these systems requires the inclusion of two cavity modes to ensure the correct field symmetry.
+We also discuss how inclusion of the beyond dipole contributions is critical to capture the chiral nature of the field.
+Our implementation is, to our knowledge, the first report of an \textit{ab initio} QED approach where the full field shape has been used.
+This is a significant improvement over previous methodologies since the inclusion of the full field shape allows for the treatment of any kind of cavity dimension and field frequency.
+This choice also solves serious issues with beyond dipole QED approaches, e.g. multipolar expansion, that introduces an expansion point dependence in the results.
+We investigate the formal properties of the chiral cavity Hamiltonian and argue that, using circularly polarized electromagnetic fields, it is indeed possible to discriminate between the two mirror images of a chiral molecules.
+To perform numerical simulations on realistic systems we develop a complex QED coupled cluster approach.
+This is a new critical development as the non-hermiticity of the approach makes it challenging to deal with complex Hamiltonians without unphysical complex energies.
+We show that for QED methods the energy remains real if an appropriate form of the cluster operator is employed.
+Our results demonstrate that chiral cavities create energy differences between enantiomers.
+The sign of the chiral discrimination does not depend on the frequency of the field or the coupling strength.
+Instead, it is only affected by the circular polarization of the cavity.
+This is an essential observation for future experimental applications as the effects are stable for very large variations of the cavity parameters.